hallnsh/JS_Front_Back_End_Docker2/readme.md

-# Python Hack to generate primes
+# JavaScript Hack to implement simple front and Backend experiment using Docker containers
-## Subtitle  Experiments with Lists and simple i/o
+## Subtitle  Experiments with Node JS, Express, JSON and Mongodb

 Nick name is Nico